miklevin/Pipulate.com/software.md

 Files can either run as stand-alone programs, so you could run foo.py directly.
 Or foo.py can be imported by other files as resources that get conveniently grouped so that their own internal variable names don't collide.
-This leads to one of the most common and befuddling bits of code you'll see in Python:
+This leads to one of the most common and befuddling bits of code you'll see everywhere in
+Python:

 ```python
 if __name__ == "__main__":